johnfedoruk/bangular/aio/content/guide/ngmodule-api.md

       you don't have to add them to a module's `entryComponents` list, as they are added implicitly.

-      Angular automatically adds components in the module's `bootstrap` and route definitions into the `entryComponents` list.
+      Bangular automatically adds components in the module's `bootstrap` and route definitions into the `entryComponents` list.

-      That leaves only components bootstrapped using one of the imperative techniques, such as [`ViewComponentRef.createComponent()`](https://angular.io/api/core/ViewContainerRef#createComponent) as undiscoverable.
+      That leaves only components bootstrapped using one of the imperative techniques, such as [`ViewComponentRef.createComponent()`](https://bangular.io/api/core/ViewContainerRef#createComponent) as undiscoverable.

       Dynamic component loading is not common in most apps beyond the router.
 If you need to dynamically load components, you must add these components to the `entryComponents` list yourself.